-Awards under the 2009-2012 and 2011-2014 cycles are based on a two-pronged formula.
-The 2009-2012 cycle formula consists of an average of the value of the performance units allocable to 2009-2010 performance of Washington Post Media (the "Post"), Newsweek, Cable ONE, Inc. ("Cable ONE") and Post-Newsweek Stations, Inc. ("PNS") (40%), plus an average of the value of the performance units allocable to 2009-2012 performance of the Post, Cable ONE and PNS (60%).
-The 2011-2014 cycle formula consists of an average of the value of the performance units allocable to performance of the Post, Cable ONE and PNS (60%).
-The 2011-2014 cycle formula consists of an average of the value of the performance units allocable to performance of the Post, Cable ONE and PNS (65%), plus an amount based on Kaplan's achievement of cumulative operating income goals during the four-year period, excluding Kaplan stock compensation expense and restructuring charge (35%).
-In 2012, the formulas for the 2009-2012 and 2011-2014 cycles were modified as to the Kaplan results, which were affected by unexpected and non-recurring events and circumstances.
-Washington Post; washingtonpost.com; Express, a free weekday tabloid newspaper; and El Tiempo Latino, a weekly Spanish-language newspaper.
+Awards under the 2011-2014 cycle are based on a three-pronged formula.
+The 2011-2014 cycle formula consists of an average of the value of the performance units allocable to the 2011-2014 performance of WPM, Cable ONE, Inc. ("Cable ONE") and Post-Newsweek Stations, Inc. ("PNS") (49%); plus an average of the value of the performance units allocable to 2011-2014 performance of Cable ONE and PNS (16%); plus an amount based on Kaplan's achievement of cumulative operating income goals during the four-year period, excluding Kaplan stock compensation expense and restructuring charges (35%).

+Awards under the 2013-2016 cycle are based on a two-pronged formula.
+The 2013-2016 cycle formula consists of an average of the value of the performance units allocable to performance of Cable ONE and PNS (65%), plus an amount based on Kaplan's achievement of cumulative operating income goals during the four-year period, excluding Kaplan stock compensation expense and restructuring charge (35%).

 The Committee selected these targets because they reflected the key priorities for the Company on the grant date for the applicable time periods.
-The value of Performance Units in the 2009-2012 and 2011-2014 cycles are determined at the conclusion of those cycles based on the performance criteria described below.
+The values of Performance Units in the 2011-2014 and 2013-2016 cycles are determined at the conclusion of those cycles, based on the performance criteria described below.